Window - window.location

 The window.location

-object allows you to get information about the URL of the current browser window and navigate to a new URL.
+object allows you to retrieve the URL of the current browser window and navigate the web page to a new URL.

 -